Girdhari Lal Dogra

 Girdhari Lal (17 July 1915 – 27 November 1987) was an Indian politician from Jammu and Kashmir, belonging to the National Conference and later the Indian National Congress.
 He was a member of the Jammu and Kashmir Legislative Assembly, and served as Finance minister of the state for 26 years.
-He was also a member of the Lok Sabha (the lower house of the Indian Parliament), elected from the Jammu–Poonch constituencey and the Udhampur constituency.
+He was also a member of the Lok Sabha (the lower house of the Indian Parliament), elected from the Jammu–Poonch constituency and the Udhampur constituency.
 He was known as "The People’s man".

 Early life

 Dogra was born in Bhaiya Village, Kathua District in Jammu and Kashmir.
 He started his education from Govt.
 Primary School Gurah Mundian, in a village near Bhaiya.
 After completing 5th from the primary school he got admission in Govt.
 Middle School Hiranagar where he studied up to class 8th.
 Thereafter, he joined Govt.
 High School Samba where he completed matriculation.
 He did his graduation from Hindu College Amritsar and later at Law College, Lahore.
 He joined Indian National Congress and was elected as General Secretary of the Student’s Union of Hindu College, Amritsar.